-- > How to get into work
+- How to get into work

-- > What are employers looking for?
+- What are employers looking for?

-- > Tips on finding career ideas
+- Tips on finding career ideas

-- > Take UCAS' Careers Quiz
+- UCAS' Careers Quiz

+- Career Finder

+- Internships

-- > Explore jobs and careers
+- Explore jobs and careers

-- > Is work experience important?
+- Is work experience important?

-- > Applying for jobs tips
+- Applying for jobs tips

-- > How to write a CV
+- How to write a CV

-- > Working for yourself selfemployment and starting a business
+- Working for yourself self-employment and starting a business

-- > How you get paid at work
+- How you get paid at work

 To help you support your students with their research, we've developed a number of classroom resources, lesson activities, and student packs for you use and share with them.
-Download your copies at ucas.com/which-for-teachers or ucas.com/advisers/lesson-activities.
+Download your copies at ucas.com/guides-for-teachers and ucas.com/advisers/lesson-activities.